etnt/pine-script/README.md

 # pine-script

-A collection of Pine AScripts that I've written and are using in my Tradingview setup.
+A collection of Pine Scripts that I've written and are using in my Tradingview setup.

+To use them, open up the Tradingview Pine Editor, open a new indicator and replace the content with the new code; save and add the indicator to the chart.

 ## Inside Bars